 A volume must be unmounted inside the instance before being detached.
 Failure to do so will result in damage to the file system or the data it contains.

 To verify the volume is no longer attached to the instance, see How to Describe Snapshots.

 To detach an Amazon EBS volume

-1. Enter the following command from the command line.
+1. For Linux/UNIX, enter the following command from the command line.

+'''

 umount -d /dev/sdh

+'''